Have questions? We're here.

 Expand All

-You will arrive at San Cristobal Island in the morning.
-After passing through immigration and baggage claim, you will be met by a Natural Paradise staff member and transferred to the yacht.
-You will be shown to your cabin where you will have some time to settle in before lunch and a welcome briefing.
+Arrive at San Cristobal Island in the morning.
+After clearing immigration and baggage claim, meet a Natural Paradise staff member for transfer to the yacht.
+Settle into your cabin before lunch and a welcome briefing.

 Possible Activities: Dinghy ride